DataFire/Integrations/integrations/generated/openbanking_org_uk/README.md

           * DateOfChange `string`: Date of the change if it refers to future terms
           * ExistingFeature **required** `boolean`: Indicates whether the account has any feature
           * FeatureDetails `array`: Feature details
-            * items `object`: Feature Details
-              * CriteriaType `string`: Criteria that is required in order to be eligible for the feature
-              * DateOfChange `string`: Date of the change if it refers to future terms
-              * FeatureDescription `string`: A textual explanation of what the feature
-              * FeatureName `string`: The name of the feature
-              * FeatureSubType `string` (values: FutureMultipleTerms, Promotional, Regular)
-              * FeatureType `string`: Type that represents the nature of the feature
-              * FeatureValue `string`: The value or values permissible for a specific feature for an individual product representing a product characteristic
-              * LengthPromotionalInDays `integer`: Describes the length if only a duration is given instead of a date
-              * StartPromotionOrFutureTerms `string`: Describes the start date
-              * StopPromotionOrFutureTerms `string`: Describes the end date
           * LengthPromotionalInDays `integer`: Describes the length if only a duration is given instead of a date
           * ProductState `string` (values: FutureMultipleTerms, Promotional, Regular): Describes if the offering is promotional or a description of a future state.
           * StartPromotionOrFutureTerms `string`: Describes the start date